 You will not get credit for late assignments.

-Hardcopy of the homework must be submitted to Dr. Ahsan in lecture before the lecture begins.
-Hardcopy of your lab report must be submitted to your laboratory instructor during your lab period.
 IMPORTANT NOTE!
 Make it a point to turn in something for every assignment, whether you have completed it or not.
 The most common cause of failure in this class arises from not turning in assignments.

 Weighting of Course Components